Unboxed-Software/solana-course/content/hello-world-program.md

 ![Gif Solana Playground Program Id](../assets/hello-world-program-id.gif)

 Next, install the Node modules with `npm i`.
+Once those have been installed, we'll need create an `.env` file at the top-level of the client program folder.
+Add a `PRIVATE_KEY` variable to this file.
+You can use the Playground wallet you just created.

-Once those have been installed, run `npm start`.
+Now, go ahead and run `npm start`.

 ![Gif npm start](../assets/hello-world-npm-start.gif)

-Lastly, copy the transaction URL printed in the console into your browser.
+And finally, copy the transaction URL printed in the console into your browser.
 Scroll down to see “Hello, world!” under Program Instruction Logs.

 ![Screenshot Solana Explorer Program Log](../assets/hello-world-program-log.png)